 You’ll also need to set up an account with your local water provider.
 Some rental homes will already have these connections sorted.
 However, many will not.
-If you’re looking for a flatshare, you will likely need to split utility costs with your housemates too.
+And if you’re looking for a flatshare, you will likely need to split the utility costs with your housemates.

 Once you’ve got some electricity at home, you can set up your other connections, including internet and home phone.
 Thankfully, this is fairly straightforward in Portugal, although there are a number of companies to choose from, including:

 These providers also offer TV packages, which allow you to access shows and channels from Portugal and beyond.
-Do your research if you’re looking for certain channels, such as sports, international, or kids TV.
+So make sure to do your research if you’re looking for certain channels, such as sports or kids TV.

 9. Enroll the kids in school

-However, many international families prefer to enroll their kids at an international school in Portugal.
-These schools typically have more international education options, such as the International Baccalaureate (IB).
-If your kids aren’t school-age, you might want to look into childcare during your first week in Portugal.
-You’ll be able to find international daycare centers in cities and towns popular with expats, but places can fill up quickly.
-If you want to brush up on your language skills, find out more in our guide to learning Portuguese.
+However, many international families prefer to enroll their children at an international school in Portugal.
+These typically offer more international education options, such as the International Baccalaureate (IB).
+If your kids aren’t school-age, though, you might want to look into childcare options during your first week in Portugal.
+You’ll be able to find international daycare centers in cities and towns that are popular with expats.
+Just bear in mind that places can fill up fast.
+If you want to brush up on your language skills, you can read more in our guide to learning Portuguese.

 10. Get out there and enjoy Portugal

 You’ll probably only move to Portugal once, so make the most of that all-important first week.
-Indeed, if everything else on this list seems like hard work, don’t forget to give yourself some time to enjoy your new home, because there’s plenty of things to see and do.
-Whether you want to hit the beach, explore the mountainous inland areas, or simply sit on the waterfront and watch the world go by while enjoying some fresh pastéis de nata, you’ve got options in Portugal.
+Indeed, if everything else on this list seems like hard work, then don’t forget to give yourself some time to enjoy your new home, because there are plenty of things to see and do.
+Whether you want to hit the beach, explore the mountainous inland areas, or simply sit on the waterfront and watch the world go by while enjoying some fresh pastéis de nata, you’ve certainly got options.

-If you’re in Lisbon, why not check out a food market or ride the city’s picture-perfect tram network and get a feel for the beautiful Portuguese capital.
-In Porto, be sure to sample the local port wines and marvel at the views over the Douro.
+If you’re in Lisbon, then why not check out a food market or ride the city’s picture-perfect tram network and get a feel for the beautiful Portuguese capital.
+And if you happen to be in Porto, be sure to sample the local port wines and marvel at the views over the Douro.
 And that’s not all.
 From hiking through the breathtaking island of São Miguel to soaking up the sun on a rugged Algarve beach, you won’t be left disappointed.
 So what are you waiting for?
 Get out there and enjoy your first week in Portugal.